Tadpole ALPHAbook

 Operating systems

-RDI ALPHAbooks were designed for and supported the Digital OpenVMS operating system.
-Some product pages mentioned planned Digital UNIX support but it is unsure if this materialized.
+ALPHAbooks are designed for and support the Digital OpenVMS operating system.
+Some product pages mention planned Digital UNIX support but it is unclear if this ever materialized.

 Driver support for PCMCIA cards in OpenVMS was probably provided by Tadpole.